rasika2012/openchoreo/docs/install-guide-multi-cluster.md

 ```

 - Follow the prompts:
-  -  "Is this a multi-cluster setup? (y/n):" Enter `y` to proceed with a multi-cluster setup.
+  -  'Is this a multi-cluster setup? (y/n):' - Enter `y` to proceed with a multi-cluster setup.
-  -  "Enter DataPlane Kubernetes context (default: kind-choreo-dp):" Press `Enter` to use the default Kubernetes context for the DataPlane cluster created earlier.
+  -  'Enter DataPlane kubernetes context (default: kind-choreo-dp):' - Press `Enter` to use the default Kubernetes context for the DataPlane cluster created earlier.
+  -  'Enter DataPlane kind name (default: default-dataplane):' - Press `Enter` to proceed.

+> [!NOTE]
+> If you're using a cluster that was not created with Kind, you'll need to manually gather the API server
+> credentials and create the DataPlane kind yourself.

 ## Install the choreoctl